 Where we stand now:

-- The U. S. Drought Monitor map released on November 5, depicts nearly half of Minnesota with some level of drought designation.
-Last year at this time the state was free of any drought.
-On November 5, 2020 about 50% of the state was Abnormally Dry, and 11% of the state was Moderate Drought conditions.
-A small area in Rock County in southwest Minnesota had Severe Drought conditions.
+- The U. S. Drought Monitor map released on November 4, depicts areas of drought that have been reduced in intensity since last month.
+23% of the state is free of any drought.
+21% of the state in the Abnormally Dry category, 27% in the Moderate Drought category, 23% in the Severe Drought category and 7% in the Extreme Drought category.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]